vix-4800/waypaper/README.md

 - Works on Xorg (with `feh`, `xwallpaper` or `wallutils`)
 - Restores wallpaper after restart (`waypaper --restore`)
 - Synchronizes wallpapers with `swaylock` lockscreen
+- Synchronizes wallpapers with greeter - `ReGreet` for `greetd` (**Note** that this requires sudo permissions.
+You may be prompted for your password when changing wallpapers.)
 - Fast and minimal (315 kB)

 ## Installation